ssfsx17/sky-islands/core.md

 Generally, the Imperials start with 1 action per Strategic Turn, then escalate from there, with no limit to the maximum number of actions once they start sending full Legions.
 Eventually you will have to face the Legions head-on in battle and kill their highest-ranked soldiers and generals.

+Shifting the Island into the Blended Realm will prevent most Imperial Actions, but they will still be able to use special auxilia to follow you and attack you.
+It will also expose the Island to other conditions that will take quite a long time to adapt to.

 **Build Adtextus Banner**:

 - -10 Island Health